 Davis and Yolo County already implement some of the alternatives to calling 911.
 The DPD, for example, allows for many non-emergency issues to be reported online.
 In addition, 211 Yolo provides a database of community services and a 24/7 mental health crisis hotline.
-However, the volume of 911 calls regarding public services and other non-emergency or non-criminal issues suggests that these alternatives can be expanded.
-Some cities have 311, a non emergency public services line that can be used to file complaints about issues such as noise and potholes, as well as obtain public information.
-While 311 is still fairly rare, in cities where it has been implemented, like Baltimore, Buffalo, and Dallas, it has been very effective in diverting 911 calls [34].
-There is also the option of redirecting 911 calls to 211 and other existing hotlines as appropriate.
+However, the high volume of 911 calls relating public services and other non-emergency or non-criminal issues suggests that these alternatives should be expanded.
+Some cities have 311, a non-emergency public services line that can be used to file complaints about issues such as noise and potholes, as well as obtain public information.
+While 311 is still fairly rare, in cities where it has been implemented, like Baltimore, Buffalo, and Dallas, it has been very effective in diverting 911 calls [37].
 These alternatives to 911 also have the benefit of being more accessible to communities that may be hesitant to call 911 due to previous traumatic incidents with police.
 Another complementary reform, particularly in addressing racially motivated calls, is to reform the 911 dispatch process itself.
-Caller expectations, trainings and protocols that overly emphasize customer service, and a general tendency to risk aversion push call-takers to request, and dispatchers to send, police for most calls [54].
-Greater flexibility and clearer protocols for probing potentially problematic calls, as well as public awareness campaigns about proper usage of 911, such as Sonoma County's call scripts to guide call-makers 2, helps in preserving scarce police resources and enhances public safety.
+Caller expectations, trainings and protocols that overly emphasize customer service, and a general tendency to risk aversion push call-takers and dispatchers to request police for most calls [64].
+Greater flexibility and clearer protocols for probing potentially problematic calls, as well as public awareness campaigns about proper usage of 911, such as Sonoma County's call scripts to guide call-makers 2, help in preserving scarce police resources and enhance public safety.